luciotorelli/nature-one/README.md

  * Understand the business nature of the website on the first page.
  * Easily identify all existing pages within the website.
  * Quickly navigate to the order page for a seemless shopping experience.
- * Access to critical information such as shipping, policies and about us from the header.
+ * Access to critical information such as shipping policy and homepage from the header.

 <br>